 FIRST: Shūrā is one of the basic rules of Islamic life and a fundamental aspect of the Islamic governance system.
-Muslims are obliged to observe it, as Allāh the Almighty said, "...who (conduct) their affairs by mutual consultation," (Al-Shūrā, 38) and He also said to draw the attention of His infallible Messenger whose teachings are always derived from revelation, "...and consult them in affairs(of the moment) then when thou hast taken a decision, put thy trust in Allāh." (Āl-'Imrān, 159).
+Muslims are obliged to observe it, as Allāh the Almighty said, "Who (conduct) their affairs by mutual consultation," (Al-Shūrā, 38) and He also said to draw the attention of His infallible Messenger whose teachings are always derived from revelation, "And consult them in the matter.
+And when you have decided, then rely upon Allāh" (Āl-'Imrān, 159).
 The Prophet carried out this divine order in the best way to the extent that his companion Abū Hurairah said, "I have never seen anyone who consults his companions more frequently than the Messenger of Allāh, peace and blessings upon him."